-In any case, even without such further developments,

-the present approach is a powerful one.
-It reduces the expense needed to do an extremely fine sampling of Fermisurface properties to the level where the AHC of a material like bcc Fe can be computed on a workstation in a few hours.
+In any case, even without such further developments, the present approach is a powerful one.
+It reduces the expense needed to do an extremely fine sampling of Fermi-surface properties to the level where the AHC of a material like bcc Fe can be computed on a workstation in a few hours.
 This opens the door to realistic calculations of the intrinsic anomalous Hall conductivity of much more complex materials.
-More generally, the techniques developed here for the AHE are readily applicable to other problems in the physics of metals which also require a very dense sampling of the Fermi surface or Brillouin zone.
-For example, an extension of these ideas to the evaluation of the electron-phonon coupling matrix elements by Wannier interpolation is currently under way.40
+More generally, the techniques developed here for the AHE are readily applicable to other problems which also require a very dense sampling of the Fermi surface or Brillouin zone.
+For example, an extension of these ideas to the evaluation of the electron-phonon coupling matrix elements by Wannier interpolation is currently under way.41